 - b.
-What views in the immediate vicinity would be altered or obstructed?The completed project will not obstruct or alter any existing views in the vicinity. - c.
+What views in the immediate vicinity would be altered or obstructed?The completed project will slightly alter the existing views in the vicinity. - c.
 Proposed measures to reduce or control aesthetic impacts, if any: No impacts are anticipated, therefore no measures are proposed. - 11.
 Light and glare - a.
 What type of light or glare will the proposal produce?
-What time of day would it mainly occur?
-The proposed project will not alter or change existing site illumination. - b.
+What time of day would it mainly occur?The proposed project will only slightly alter or change existing site illumination with the addition of one (1) light pole. - b.
 Could light or glare from the finished project be a safety hazard or interfere with views?Light and glare from the completed project will not present a safety hazard or interfere with views. - c.
 What existing off-site sources of light or glare may affect your proposal?There are no existing off-site sources of light or glare that would affect the proposed project. - d.
-Proposed measures to reduce or control light and glare impacts, if any: The project proposal will not have any light and/or glare impacts; therefore no new mitigated measures are proposed.
+Proposed measures to reduce or control light and glare impacts, if any:

+The project proposal will have minimal light and/or glare impacts; therefore no new mitigated measures are proposed.